18297928865/gene-family/README.md

 > [Pfam-A.hmm](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.hmm.gz)
 >
 > ID: pfam ID of the motif(s) of PP2C
-Then delete the duplicates just like what we did in blastp part, the rest of which is  **HMM.genelist**<br>
+Then delete the duplicates just like what we did in blastp part, the rest of which consist of **HMM.genelist**<br>

 Now, intersect the **blastp.genlist** and **HMM.genelist**, we will get **blastp&HMM.genelist**